 Start Supplemental Information

+Form 8-R requests information about the applicant that can be used to assess the applicant's fitness to engage in business as a derivatives professional.
+Form 8-R is a Commission form administered and used by NFA.
 Individuals acting in certain capacities in the markets regulated by the Commission must file a completed Form 8-R with NFA.

-These applicants include: Associated persons of futures commission merchants, retail foreign exchange dealers, introducing brokers, commodity trading advisors, commodity pool operators, and leverage transaction merchants; floor brokers; and floor traders.
+These applicants include: associated persons of futures commission merchants, retail foreign exchange dealers, introducing brokers, commodity trading advisors, commodity pool operators, and leverage transaction merchants; floor brokers; and floor traders.

 Additionally, any individual acting in the capacity as principal of a futures commission merchant, retail foreign exchange dealer, introducing broker, commodity trading advisor, commodity pool operator, swap dealer, major swap participant, floor trader or leverage transaction merchant also must file a completed Form 8-R.